Human rights in Chile: Freedom of association

 The constitution provides for freedom of association, and the government generally respected this right.

 Freedom of religion

 This section contains information from the report International Religious Freedom Report for 2012 prepared by the State Department of the United States.

 The constitution and other laws and policies protect religious freedom and, in practice, the government generally respected religious freedom.
 The trend in the government's respect for religious freedom did not change significantly during the year.

 There were reports of societal abuses or discrimination based on religious affiliation, belief, or practice.
-Incidents of anti-Semitism included online harassment, verbal slurs, and increased vandalism.
+Incidents of antisemitism included online harassment, verbal slurs, and increased vandalism.

 U.S. embassy officials discussed religious tolerance with the National Office of Religious Affairs (ONAR) and leaders of numerous religious groups, focusing on the value of deepening institutional cooperation.
 The embassy organized an iftar with an ecumenical group of religious leaders, and embassy officers attended interfaith events.